willdickson/pySciCam/README.md

 # pySciCam

-Note: this is a custom Fork of pySciCam to (hopefully) build with poetry.
+Note: this is an experimental Fork of pySciCam to (hopefully) build with poetry.
 This may fail horribly - use at your own risk.

 Class to read images from high speed and scientific cameras in Python